How Telehouse will achieve 461 tonnes reduction in CO2 carbon emissions with EkkoSense

 On first engagement, EkkoSense identified that a potential 10% saving against cooling load saving was achievable from optimizing data center cooling at Telehouse North.
 This cooling energy saving will enable Telehouse to achieve an anticipated 461 tonnes reduction in CO2 emissions from its first EkkoSense deployment.

 The impressive cooling energy saving at Telehouse North is a key factor in the company’s decision to extend EkkoSense optimization to its other London sites.

-quick results and rapid ROI for Telehouse
+Fast deployment, quick results and rapid ROI for Telehouse

 The combination of EkkoSense’s deep optimization skills and EkkoSoft Critical software have succeeded in securing a quantifiable positive energy impact for Telehouse within just 3.5 months from initial deployment.

 The success of the trial has proven to form a new chapter in a long line of sustainability wins for Telehouse.
 The organization powered the world’s very first multi-storey adiabatic cooling system in 2016, its North Two data center is certified to the BREEAM excellent standard, and all of its sites are supplied with 100% renewable energy.
 Rolling out EkkoSense to Telehouse’s other London sites will help extend the company’s focus and commitment to ongoing sustainability.